I am so excited to share this recipe with you guys! For a few reasons:

 It’s got seared cubes of tofu, yummy scrambled eggs, cabbage, carrots, green onions, and rice noodles.
 Plus, a huge amount of a tangy-sweet sauce made with lime juice, tamarind, soy sauce, and miso.
 Put that all together, and you get quite the flavor explosion, and a massive amount of yum.

 I know, I know.
 You might not be a huge tofu fan.
 Guess what – me neither!
 BUT!
-I’ve figured out the best way to prepare it, and it doesn’t involve any weird contraptions or piles of cookbooks and canned beans to press it down.
+I’ve figured out how to store it properly AND the best way to prepare it, and it doesn’t involve any weird contraptions or piles of cookbooks and canned beans to press it down.

 All you need to do is drain the liquid from the box, replace it with fresh water and a little salt, and let it sit for an hour, or up to 8 hours.
 I have no idea why this works, but my gut tells me the salt draws the gross-tasting water out of it and into the saltwater solution.